NickCH-K/CVRoller/LayoutInstructions.md

 `version` tells CVRoller which CV versions to include this section in, separated by commas.
 By default, each section is included in all versions.
 So `version: web, pdf` tells CVRoller to include this section in the CVs named `web` and `pdf` but not any others.
 Note that if you want the same section to show up in multiple versions but *formatted differently* in each of them (for example, perhaps I want `working` to show up in my wd CV but without the abstract), then you can simply make another copy of `##working` in the layout file, give it `version: wd`, and specify the options differently.

+`type` tells the theme what kind of section we're working with.
+If this is omitted, the theme will use default formatting.
+This will generally be omitted unless you want to make use of multiple different stylings offered by your theme, or unless you want to specify a special kind of section (see below).

 `file` tells CVRoller to open up an a file of additional CV data and use it for this section.
 All data in the file will be applied to this section, so this requires a separate file containing only data for this section.
 If there is also data for this section specified in the CV-wide data file, both sources of data will be used.

 `title` is the title of the section, to be printed.
 Similarly, `subtitle` is the subtitle.
 By default, `title` is the section name and subtitle is blank.
 Use `\br` to indicate line breaks, and otherwise use Markdown.

 `format` gives the layout of each item in the section.
 In the data, I have `cite, extra,` and `abstract` attributes for each item.
 The `format` option says how all of these attributes should be arranged into a single entry.
 By default, `format` is either set by theme, or is simply `{raw}` and will list out each of the items given no attribute.
 Use `\br` to indicate line breaks, `{attributename}` to indicate where particular attributes should go, and otherwise use Markdown.

 `sectionframe` is as discussed above for the versions.
 This overrides the default `sectionframe` argument for just this section.
+Note that it can be very difficult to get `sectionframe` to work properly with the theme you've chosen, and generally you just want to let the theme handle this one.

 `order` determines the order in which items are displayed.
 By default, each item is displayed in descending order according to its `id` in the data. `order: ascending` will instead use ascending order, `order: alphabetical` will order the items according to the alphabetical order of the *content* of the item, and `order: attributename, ascending` or `order: attributename, descending` will order items according to the `attributename` attribute of each item (which can be any attribute) in ascending or descending order.